Can I buy an investment property with my super?

 Step 6: Purchase under the correct name

-When your SMSF buys an investment property, the contract and title must be set up in the correct name.
+When your SMSF buys an investment property, the contract and title must be registered in the correct name.
+This is a critical point under SMSF rules, and failure to do so could lead to significant compliance issues.

-- If your SMSF is buying the property outright with cash, the title is registered in the name of the SMSF trustee (for example, “XYZ Super Fund as Trustee for XYZ SMSF”).
+- If the SMSF is purchasing the property outright (with cash), the title must be registered in the name of the SMSF trustee, such as “XYZ Super Fund as Trustee for XYZ SMSF.”
+This ensures that the property is legally owned by the SMSF and is in line with ATO requirements.

-- If your SMSF is borrowing through a Limited Recourse Borrowing Arrangement (LRBA), the property must be held in a separate bare trust on behalf of the SMSF.
-This structure limits the lender’s claim only to that property.
+- If the SMSF is borrowing via a Limited Recourse Borrowing Arrangement (LRBA), the property must be held in a bare trust on behalf of the SMSF.
+The lender’s recourse is limited to the property itself, and the bare trust structure is an accepted legal structure under ATO rules for borrowing via SMSF.

 For this reason, it is critical to have professional advice when signing contracts and completing the settlement.
 A solicitor or SMSF accountant can ensure the property is purchased correctly from the beginning.